-But, he disagrees that the converse holds.
+Thus the upper-right cell remains empty.
+But Kant disagrees with Hume that the converse holds.
 There are synthetic claims that are not experiential, or empirical.

 VI.
 The Synthetic A Priori

 Kant's least contentious examples of synthetic claims that are not empirical are mathematical.
 In particular, he claims that 7 + 5 = 12' is not analytic.